Short-Time Work Allowance

 The support is calculated based the employee’s regular base salary, up to a maximum of SEK 44,000 per month.
 This also applies to employees whose salary is more than SEK 44,000.
 Even when as it applies to the percentage reduction in salary, the support is calculated on a salary of a maximum of SEK 44,000 per month.

 In addition, the amounts are not governed by law and therefore may be agreed up between the labour market parties.

-No. The base salary or hourly wage from the comparison month applies.
+No. The regular base salary (or hourly wage) from the comparison month applies.